publiccodenet/about/organization/annual-reports/annual-report-2021.md

 #### Our financial model for the coming years

 In the future, we aim to be primarily publicly-funded, with additional philanthropic support.
-The financial sustainability of our organization should be secured by membership dues and public funds, with philanthropic gifts used for additional activities such as awareness raising and ecosystem growth.
+The financial sustainability of our organization should be secured by public funds and membership dues, with philanthropic gifts used for additional activities such as awareness raising and ecosystem growth.
+We recognized in 2021 that becoming primarily member-funded was unlikely.

 #### Impact of the Covid-19 crisis and our continuity